 Upon completion of the Medical Assistant program, the graduate will be awarded an occupational Associate in Specialized Business Degree.
-The program is designed to provide students with the necessary skills to secure entry-level positions such as Medical Assistant, Electrocardiography Technician, Phlebotomist, or Emergency Department Technician.
+The program is designed to provide students with the skills necessary for entry-level positions such as Medical Assistant, Electrocardiography Technician, Phlebotomist, or Emergency Department Technician.

 Numerous classes in the Medical Assistant program at the State College Campus will be held at our additional space located at 3081 Enterprise Dr., less than one mile from the main campus.
-The following classes are held in our medical lab at that location: Clinical Skills, Echocardiography, Laboratory Procedures I and II, and Medical Seminar.